wolfmechanics/wolfmechanics/README.md

-// Compute Wolf 🐺// Guild Leader @ WolfmechanicsHideout
+/// Compute Wolf 🐺
+// All Conditions 🌌
+// Provider of Fiji 💧
-// All Conditions 🌌 // Jesus is King 🩸
+// Jesus is King 🩸

 <!---
 wolfmechanics/wolfmechanics is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.